R: Introduction Continued (U of A 2020)

-EDPY 507: Measurement Theory I
+EDPY 507: Measurement Theory I (Course Website)

 EDPY 507 is designed for researchers and practitioners who will develop, evaluate, and select measurement instruments in their professional roles.
 It introduces the measurement concepts and models related to both classical test theory (CTT) and item response theory (IRT).
 The foundational concepts necessary to understand both theoretical positions will be presented.
 Then, we will apply these two test theories to solve important contemporary problems in educational and psychological measurement.

 EDPY 607 is an advanced graduate-level course about educational measurement and psychometrics, focusing on test construction, unidimensional, multidimensional, and explanatory item response modeling, computerized adaptive testing, differential item functioning, automated test assembly, and other relevant topics.
 The purpose of this course is to present advanced measurement techniques and to demonstrate computer applications for psychometric data analysis using R.